imagej/imagej.github.io/pages/BigStitcher_ReorientSample.md

 ![BigStitcher\_registration\_calibration.png](BigStitcher_registration_calibration.png
 "BigStitcher_registration_calibration.png")

-{% capture includecontent %} As mentioned in the dialog, this will only change the metadata and leave computed registrations (including the scaling to isotropic x,y and z-resolution) as-is.
-Use **Apply Transformation(s)** and **Apply on top of Calibration** to update the isotropy scaling.
-This will remove other transformations however, so please make sure that the calibration is set correctly **before** starting any registration/stitching. {% endcapture %}
+{% include warning-sidebox-right content='As mentioned in the dialog, this will only change the metadata and leave computed registrations (including the scaling to isotropic x,y and z-resolution) as-is.
+Use
+"""Apply Transformation(s)""" and """Apply on top of Calibration""" to update the isotropy scaling.
+This will remove other transformations however, so please make sure that the calibration is set correctly

-{% include warning-box content=includecontent %}
+"""before""" starting any registration/stitching.' %}

 ## Apply Transformation(s)